01 of 06

 The National Parks are coming off their 100th birthday celebration, and they're looking pretty spectacular for centenarians.

-Colorado is among the states that houses the most national parks.
+Colorado is among the states that house the most national parks.
 Here, we have four national parks to call our own: Rocky Mountain, Mesa Verde, Great Sand Dunes and Black Canyon of the Gunnison.
-(Only California, Alaska and Utah have more national psheet).

 In addition to the parks within Colorado, though, there are several national parks in neighboring states.
 They're also beckoning, and most definitely worthy of a road trip.